telerik/ajax-docs/controls/grid/hierarchical-grid-types-and-load-modes/how-to/hiding-the-expand/collapse-images-when-no-records-in-self-referencing-hierarchy.md

 ---
 title: Hiding the expand/collapse images when no records in self-referencing hierarchy
-page_title: Hiding the expand/collapse images when no records in self-referencing hierarchy | UI for ASP.NET AJAX Documentation
+page_title: Hiding the expand/collapse images when no records in self-referencing hierarchy | RadGrid for ASP.NET AJAX Documentation
 description: Hiding the expand/collapse images when no records in self-referencing hierarchy
 slug: grid/hierarchical-grid-types-and-load-modes/how-to/hiding-the-expand/collapse-images-when-no-records-in-self-referencing-hierarchy
 tags: hiding,the,expand/collapse,images,when,no,records,in,self-referencing,hierarchy